sdevalapurkar/mapnimity/README.md

 ### Postman Collection

 In order to make requests to our API easily, we have added a Postman collection.
 Just import it into postman and make requests to our endpoints easily!

+## Planning, Scope & Architecture

+Prior to development, we planned out the basic application scope, architecture and design.
+The designs can be found [here](./documentation)